ahmedesam1369/PIC18F4620-Drivers/ReadMe.txt

 ##There Are two main layers
 ##( 1 ) MCAL Layer
 Stands for Microcontroller Abstraction Layer
-Which is interact with the internal registers of PIC MCU directly
+Which interacts with the internal registers of PIC MCU directly
 > GPIO
 > ADC
 > CCP